philipploeschl/synoptic-map-pipeline/readme.md

 - provide config as argv to synop_pipeline.py?
 - read config from session_path/config/ if previous session is provided?

-- what do I need to save to reproduce the map
+- what do I need to save to reproduce the map?
   - config
   - file list of used phi data
   - hmi time stamps